 Day 5.
 Khao Sok National Park

 We will spend a full morning session birding the river section of Khao Sok National Park.
-Here, we search for the elusive Rufous-collared and Blue-banded Kingfishers.
-The dense jungle here is also a good spot to get to grips with a range of Babblers, including Striped Tit-, Chestnut-winged, Black-capped, and Spot-necked.
-A range of woodpeckers occur, including the flashy Maroon and Bamboo Woodpeckers, as well as other forest birds like Grey-breasted Spiderhunter.
-This is one of the sites where we will search for the gaudy Chestnut-naped Forktail as well as Black-and-red Broadbill.
+Here we search for the elusive Rufous-collared and Blue-banded Kingfishers.
+The dense jungle here is also a good spot to get to grips with a range of babblers, including Striped Tit-Babbler, Chestnut-winged Babbler, Black-capped Babbler, and Spot-necked Babbler.
+A range of woodpeckers occurs, including the flashy Maroon and Bamboo Woodpeckers, as well as other forest birds like Grey-breasted Spiderhunter.
+This is one of the sites where we will search for the gaudy Chestnut-naped Forktail as well as for Black-and-red Broadbill.

-We return to our idyllic lodge for lunch before embarking on a long-tail boat trip through the exquisite scenery that is the Ratchaprapha Dam.
-Between the limestone cliffs that tower hundreds of meters above we will search for White-bellied Sea Eagle, Oriental Hobby, and Grey-headed Fish Eagle.
+We return to our idyllic lodge for lunch before embarking on a long-tail-boat trip through the exquisite scenery that is the Ratchaprapha Dam.
+Between the limestone cliffs that tower hundreds of meters above us we will search for White-bellied Sea Eagle, Oriental Hobby, and Grey-headed Fish Eagle.
 This boat-based excursion provides for excellent vistas into the jungle and gives us one of our best chances of good sightings of Helmeted, Great, and White-crowned Hornbills as well as woodpeckers like Greater and Common Flamebacks.
-In addition, jungle mammals like dusky langur and white-handed gibbon, which utters a beautifully haunting call from the jungle canopy, are likely.
+In addition, jungle mammals like Dusky Leaf Monkey and Lar (White-handed) Gibbon, which utters a beautifully haunting call from the jungle canopy, are likely.
 This is possibly the most scenic spot in Thailand.

 Overnight: floating raft houses, Khao Sok National Park

 Day 6.
-Khao Sok National Park and Khao Luang (Krung Ching) National Park
+Khao Sok National Park and Khao Luang National Park (Krung Ching subsection)

-At dawn we will head out in the boat again to look for kingfishers, raptors, and hornbills, and perhaps we’ll see some white-handed gibbons.
-After breakfast we will go back to the pier, pick up the car, and make our way to the relatively undiscovered Khao Luang (Krung Ching) National Park on the eastern side of the Peninsula.
+At dawn we will head out in the boat again to look for kingfishers, raptors, and hornbills, and perhaps we’ll see some Lar (White-handed) Gibbons.
+After breakfast we will go back to the pier, pick up the car, and make our way to the Krung Ching subsection of the relatively undiscovered Khao Luang National Park on the eastern side of the peninsula.

-We will arrive in time for some late afternoon birding, during which we will scan for Brown Barbet, Red-bearded Bee-eater, Black-and-yellow Broadbill, and many more.
+We will arrive in time for some late-afternoon birding, during which we will scan for Sooty Barbet, Red-bearded Bee-eater, Black-and-yellow Broadbill, and many more.

 After dinner we embark on some owling to possibly find Brown Wood Owl and Brown Hawk-Owl.
-The aptly-named Sunda slow loris is also a possibility, as is Blyth’s Frogmouth.
+The aptly named Greater Slow Loris is also a possibility, as is Blyth’s Frogmouth.

 Overnight: Krung Ching

-Days 7 and 8.
-Khao Luang (Krung Ching) National Park
+Days 7 – 8.
+Krung Ching subsection of the Khao Luang National Park

-During our two full days here we will spend one day on the trail, looking for Rain-babbler and other secretive forest birds, such as Fluffy-backed Tit-Babbler and Black-throated Babbler, and the other day in the HQ area and on the entrance road, looking for forest edge birds and others visiting the fruiting trees.
+During our two full days here we will spend one day on the trail, looking for Rail-babbler and other secretive forest birds, such as Fluffy-backed Tit-Babbler and Black-throated Babbler, and the other day in the Headquarters area and on the entrance road, looking for forest edge birds and others visiting fruiting trees there.

 Day 9.
-Khao Luang (Krung Ching section) and the wetlands of Thale Noi
+Krung Ching and the wetlands of Thale Noi

 Our next destination is the wetlands of Thale Noi Waterfall Reserve, home to two species of extravagant jacanas, Bronze-winged and Pheasant-tailed Jacanas.
-In addition to the jacanas, other wetland species such as Cotton Pygmy Goose, Stork-billed Kingfisher, Chinese Pond Heron, Eastern Marsh Harrier, Black-headed Ibis, and Slaty-breasted Rail and Whitebrowed Crake occur.
+In addition to the jacanas, other wetland species such as Cotton Pygmy Goose, Stork-billed Kingfisher, Chinese Pond Heron, Eastern Marsh Harrier, Black-headed Ibis, Slaty-breasted Rail, and White-browed Crake occur.

 We will spend the afternoons cruising around the lake in a boat, looking for birds.
-The habitat around the wetland is home to Yellow-bellied Prinia, Common and Dark-necked Tailorbirds, and White-rumped and Scaly-breasted Munias.
-We also have a chance here of winter migrants like Arctic and Yellow-browed Warblers and cuckoos such as Banded Bay, Plaintive, and Chestnut-winged Cuckoos.
+The habitat around the wetlands is home to Yellow-bellied Prinia, Common and Dark-necked Tailorbirds, and White-rumped and Scaly-breasted Munias.
+We also have a chance here to find winter migrants like Arctic and Yellow-browed Warblers and cuckoos such as Banded Bay, Plaintive, and Chestnut-winged Cuckoos.

 Overnight: near Thale Noi